dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

 After a logout the SDK keeps track of the last logged user so that it is able to differentiate recurring and new users.
 It also keeps a hash of the user credentials in order to authenticate the user even when there is no connectivity.
 Given that said, the login method will:

 - If an authenticated user already exists: throw an error.
-- If user account has been disabled in server: wipe DB and throw an error.
-- If login is successful:
+- If Online:
   - If user is different than last logged user: wipe DB and try **login online**.
   - If server is different (even if the user is the same): wipe DB and try **login online**.
+  - If user account has been disabled in server: wipe DB and throw an error.
-- If no internet connection is present:
+- If Offline:
   - If the user has been ever authenticated:
     - If server is the same: try **login offline**.
     - If server is different: throw an error.